🔬 Myths About Salt: Is It Really That Bad?

 - Fast food and ready meals: Needless to say.

-It turns out that even if you never add salt to your food, you can easily exceed the recommended norm by 2-3 times just by eating common store-bought products.
+It turns out that even if you never add salt to your food, you can easily exceed the recommended amount by 2-3 times just by eating common store-bought products.

 Part 3: Salt Myths.
 Debunking the Legends